davefes/ESP32-CAM-Micropython/README.md

 Two 18650 Li-ion cells and a 5W 6V PV panel is probably adequate for remote use.
 I found that trying to increase framesize and/or improve the quality could result in poor images, some of the time.

-You need to do a umachine.reset() at the start or the camera will not be properly initialised.
+You need to do a machine.reset() at the start or the camera will not be properly initialised.

-Sometimes the ESP32-CAM does not seem to initialise properly with umachine.reset().
+Sometimes the ESP32-CAM does not seem to initialise properly with machine.reset().
 Have added an updated schematic for a IR receiver and a poweron_reset circuit.

 With lightsleep and taking subsequent pictures, I still get the odd over-exposed picture.
-Good luck!